What is Propecia?

 Some of the potential drug interactions:

-Used concomitantly, Itraconazole can increase the blood levels of Propecia in blood leading to overdosing effects.
+Used concomitantly, Itraconazole can increase the blood levels of Propecia in the blood leading to overdosing effects.

 Combined use of the two may lead to reduced effects of either medication and lead to unsatisfactory treatment response to the patient.

 The combination can lead to additive effects on the blood sugar of the patient and should be avoided as such.